Print this page

 The city of Rotterdam was a defended position.
 As such a basic 'right' to assault the Dutch held perimeter was applicable.
 That right did not exclude a massive artillery or aerial bombardment.

-People who claim the raid to be a genuine infringement often refer to the (a) non-discriminate bombardment of the entire northend of Rotterdam, basically aimed at civil areas and buildings.
-Moreover (b) the fact that the raid was executed during the process of negotiations.
-And additionally that (c) the ultimatum window granted by the German local command was by far too short.
+People who claim the raid to be a genuine infringement often refer to the (a) non-discriminate bombardment of the entire northend of Rotterdam, basically aimed at civil areas and buildings, (b) the fact that the raid was executed during the process of negotiations, and that (c) the ultimatum window granted by the German local command was by far too short.

-The non-discriminate bombing of the city (a) was perhaps indeed an infringement of the outdated international code.
-The code anno 1940 did not incorporate the effects of a mighty air artillery and/or massive surface air raids.
+The non-discriminate bombing of the city (a) was indeed an infringement of the international code, although the conventions had already shown the awareness amongst participants that these rules about 'protected landmarks' were quite hard to maintain with modern armament.
+The code anno 1940 did not incorporate the effects of a mighty artillery bombardment and/or massive surface air raids.
 As such the raid on Rotterdam could be addressed as an infringement of the clause C-14 [the restiction that a bombardment of any kind should spare buildings of public, religious and medical character and function] at the time.
 On the other hand, during WWII, all belligerents would abuse this clause in such a way that in fact it could be regarded as voided and not applicable during WWII.
-The usual defence of the opponents of this conclusion - that the Germans were the first to apply massive and non-discriminated raids on public areas - is hard to maintain.
-There are plenty of pre-war records showing the RAF considered massive raids on the German Ruhr area.
+The usual defence of the opponents of this conclusion - that the Germans were the first to apply massive and non-discriminated raids on public areas - is unfair and hard to maintain.
+There are plenty of pre-war records showing the RAF considered massive raids on the German Ruhr area, but refrained from such attrocities on mere political grounds rather than anything else.
 Plans that were frozen due to US and French opposition and the fear of massive German retaliation on French and British cities.
-Moreover, close to the end of WWII the Allies used the very method of terror raiding to force both Germany and Japan to yield for the Allied might.
+Moreover, close to the end of WWII the Allies used the very method of massive terror raids to force both Germany and Japan to yield for the Allied might.

 That the grace period for the ultimatum had been too short (c) is also true.
-In fact national and international specialists on the matter agree that a grace period of 12 to 24 hours should have been given.
+In fact national and international specialists on the matter agree that a grace period of 12 to 24 hours should have been given according to implementation of the war laws.
 Nonetheless, this argument is often pushed forward as a pointer towards the non-possibility granted to the Dutch to evacuate the city.
 That may be true, but the Dutch themselves had denied the population a large scale evacuation during the four days before, fearing that the vast columns of civilians could intervene with the Dutch military operations and logistics.
-A fair consideration, but on the other hand the city was under siege and raided all the time by German assault planes and more intensive raiding could not be ruled out or should perhaps even have been considered likely, bearing tthe knowledge of Guernica and Warsaw events.
+A fair consideration, but on the other hand the city was under siege and raided all the time by German assault planes and more intensive raiding could not be ruled out or should perhaps even have been considered very likely, bearing the knowledge of earlier Guernica (1937) and Warsaw (1939) events.
 Nevertheless the lesser of two evils was opted for and as such no evacuation was summoned on the Rotterdam population in an earlier phase.
 Since that was the case it is quite unfair to put the entire blame on the Germans for granting too little time for massive evacuation.

 One might conclude that the Germans did not fully adhere to the international code and that the Rotterdam raid was - as such - a war-crime.
 Perhaps it was to some extend, but certainly not the straight out war-crime that it is often claimed to be.